davidparys/GatsbyAndPrismicBoilerplate/README.md

 This project is meant to help you learn how to get started using [Prismic](https://prismic.io) (API based CMS) along with [Gatsby.js](https://www.gatsbyjs.org/).
 Check out the Prismic developer documentation to find the tutorial for this project.

+This is a simple blog with prismic connection and queries already coded.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development purposes.